After the 1.5 degree target

 It is an ex-target.

 In stages-of-grief terms, most of climateworld is still in denial, but UN Secretary General Antonio Guterres has moved on to bargaining.
-In a recent speech to the UN Environment Program, he argued 1.5 isn’t dead, it’s resting: “scientists tell us that a temporary overshoot above 1.5 degrees is now inevitable…but this is no reason to surrender.
+In a recent speech to the UN Environment Program, he argued 1.5 is not dead, it’s resting: “scientists tell us that a temporary overshoot above 1.5 degrees is now inevitable…but this is no reason to surrender.
 It’s a reason to step up and speed up.”

 Obviously, messaging around this is awkward.
 Any number of countries, states, municipalities and corporate boards publicly wedded themselves to the 1.5 goal over the last ten years, and walking away from all that was always bound to be tricky.
 Nobody wants to be stuck behind the podium announcing that the thing you ballyhooed as necessary just a few years ago is now impossible.